christophhagen/Clairvoyant/README.md

 The call to `update()` creates a timestamp for the given value, and persists this pair.
 Internally, metrics are only updated when the value changes, so calling `update()` multiple times with the same value does not unnecessarily increase the size of the log file.
+Datapoints older than the last value are also ignored (only applicable when setting custom timestamps).

 It's also possible to get the last value or a history for each metric.